 According to studies, the effectiveness of psychotherapy depends more on the quality of interpersonal rapport between a therapist and client than a therapist’s techniques, education or approach.
 It is believed that the relationship between a therapist and client is the most significant predictor of therapeutic success.
-Since it may take a couple of sessions before you begin to feel comfortable with the process of therapy or a clinician that is new to you, we encourage you to consider attending a few sessions with a prospective therapist before deciding whether they are a “right fit” for you.
+Since it may take a couple of sessions before you begin to feel comfortable, we encourage you meet with a prospective therapist a few times before deciding whether they are a “right fit” for you.

 We recommend the book The Gift of Therapy by Irvin D. Yalom, M.D. as a resource to enrich your experience of therapy, to support your knowledge in co-creating the therapeutic relationship and to deepen your understanding of the process.
 The book reads as 85 short chapters that can be easily referenced at any time.
 This can be a great starting point whether you are new to psychotherapy or a long-time participant.